KittyDig/portfolio_2/README.md

 ### Gameplay

 - The game includes a pong game interface with paddles, a ball, and a scoring system.
-- The paddles are controlled by the users mouse in the PC version, and by tapping the screen on the tablet and mobile version.
+- The paddles are controlled by the users mouse in the PC version, and by tapping or scrolling the paddle on the tablet and mobile version.
 - The right paddle is computer operated, following the ball, rather than being a generic up and down defence system, which makes the game slightly more difficult.
 - The game gets increasingly difficult for the player if they score a point by speeding up the ball and the right paddle, the game difficulty does not change if the computer scores a point.

 ### Modal

 - A modal is displayed at the end of the game to announce the game result, this gives the player a sense of achievement if they win, or a drive to do better if they lose.
+- There is also a modal that pops up at the beginning of the game that gives the user instructions on how to play the game.

 ### Start Button